-Care should be based on the assessed needs of people approaching the end of life, their carers and families, rather than on diagnosis, age or prognosis.
+Care should be based on the assessed needs of people approaching the end of life, their families and carers, rather than on diagnosis, age or prognosis.

-Working to address these assessed needs can support people and their families to remain in their preferred place of care for as long as possible.
+Working to address these assessed needs can support people, their families and carers to remain in their preferred place of care for as long as possible.

-Ensuring that care is provided on the basis of assessed need, rather than diagnosis or prognosis ensures that health and social resources are used efficiently and effectively.
+Ensuring that care is provided based on assessed need, rather than diagnosis or prognosis ensures that health and social resources are used efficiently and effectively.

 Ensuring that all people who are at risk of unmet needs as they approach the end of life receive care in accordance with the use of validated assessment tools improves patient outcomes and experience.

-The delivery of needs-based care reduces unnecessary burden and distress on patients, their carers and families.
+The delivery of needs-based care reduces unnecessary burden and distress on patients, their families and carers.